OpenSSL Troubleshooting: Fixing the unable to get local issuer certificate

 echo "Connection established to $server:$port\n";

-// Example: Send EHLO command
+// Example: send EHLO command

-fwrite($connection, "EHLO servbay.demo\r\n"); // Using a ServBay-branded sample domain
+fwrite($connection, "EHLO servbay.demo\r\n"); // Using ServBay branded sample domain

 while (!feof($connection)) {